The Magic of Superposition: A Survey on Simultaneous Transmission Based Wireless Systems: Multiple Access

 \subsection{Non-Orthogonal Multiple Access (\acrshort{noma})}

-\acrshort{noma} is an emerging multiple access method that is based on the distribution of power or code domain\footnote{NOMA is usually referred for power or code domain distribution.
-However, the name also suggests a category that includes any non-orthogonal method such as spatial division or pattern division.
-In this survey, we focus on power domain NOMA.}.
-NOMA can be viewed as a complementary method for the existing multiple access techniques since the power or code domain is not suitable to support large number of users.
+\acrshort{noma} is an emerging multiple access method that is based on the distribution of power domain\footnote{NOMA is usually referred for power domain distribution.
+However, the name also suggests a category that includes any non-orthogonal method (i.e. two categories; orthogonal and non-orthogonal multiple access methods).
+We only consider the power domain NOMA.}.
+NOMA can be viewed as a complementary method for the existing multiple access techniques since the power domain is not suitable to support more than two or three users.
 As a result, the distribution of another resource is required.
 However, \acrshort{noma} based systems still remain in our scope since \acrshort{noma} enables the transmission of two users simultaneously.
-As an example, resource distribution of power domain \acrshort{noma} is given in Fig.~\ref{fig:noma}.
+Resource distribution of \acrshort{noma} is given in Fig.~\ref{fig:noma}.
 The power is intentionally distributed to users with a level difference.
 The model depends on the successive interference cancellation (\acrshort{sic}) such that the receiver is able to detect the higher level or lower level signal and then cancel it.

 \acrshort{noma} is an emerging multiple access method and attracts attention for the next generation communication systems.
 We refer the readers to~\cite{Islam2017} and~\cite{Dai2018} for comprehensive information on \acrshort{noma}.
 In~\cite{Makki2020} an overview on the current challenges of \acrshort{noma} (also the rejection of \acrshort{noma} in 5G standards) and possible solutions are analyzed.
 Additionally, performance of \acrshort{noma} is investigated with computer simulations.